01 of 05

 - Beautify the ragged bottom edge of the wall.

-- Prevent bottom edge of wall from getting broken.
+- Prevent bottom edge of the wall from getting broken.

 - Usually in heights of 2" to 8", though higher base molding can be found.